Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 USE IN SPECIFIC POPULATIONS

-In the two principal clinical studies, 45% of the subjects were aged 65 and over.
-There were no differences in response compared to younger subjects that would require a dose adjustment.
+In the two principal clinical studies of DaTscan for suspected Parkinsonian syndromes, 45% of the subjects were aged 65 and over, while 10% were 75 and over [see Clinical Studies (14.1)].
+No overall differences in safety or effectiveness were observed between these subjects and younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.

-The clinical consequence of overdose with DaTscan has not been reported.
-It is unknown whether or not ioflupane is dialyzable.
-Due to the small quantity of ioflupane in each vial, overdosage with ioflupane is not expected to result in pharmacologic effects.
-The major risks of overdose relates predominantly to increased radiation exposure, with the long-term risks for neoplasia.
-In case of overdosage of radioactivity, frequent urination and defecation should be encouraged to minimize radiation exposure to the patient; care should be taken to avoid contamination from the radioactivity eliminated by the patient.
+The risks of overdose relate predominantly to increased radiation exposure, with the long-term risks for neoplasia.
+In case of overdosage of radioactivity, frequent urination and defecation should be encouraged to minimize radiation exposure to the patient.

-Iodine 123 is a cyclotron-produced radionuclide that decays to 123Te by electron capture and has a physical half-life of 13.2 hours.
+Iodine-123 is a cyclotron-produced radionuclide that decays to tellurium-123 by electron capture and has a physical half-life of 13.2 hours.
 The photon that is useful for detection and imaging studies is listed in Table 2.

 |Radiation||Energy Level (keV)||Abundance (%)|